-From April 4th – 5th we attended the Africa Center for Disease Control’s (CDC) Technical Workshop on Antimicrobial Resistance (AMR) in Addis Ababa, Ethiopia.
-The event was held at the African Union.
+From April 4th – 5th we attended the Africa Center for Disease Control’s (CDC) Technical Workshop on Antimicrobial Resistance (AMR) at the African Union in Addis Ababa, Ethiopia.

 What is AMR?

-Antimicrobial resistance (AMR) is the ability of a microorganism (like bacteria, viruses, and some parasites) to stop the drugs that treat it – such as antibiotics, antivirals and antimalarials – from working.
+Antimicrobial resistance (AMR) is the ability of a microorganism (like a bacteria, virus, or parasite) to stop the drugs that treat it – such as antibiotics, antivirals, and antimalarials – from working.

 Who was there and what happened?